Bloodborne Pathogens Program

 Hepatitis B vaccination is strongly recommended for employees who have occupational exposure to BBP.
 The vaccination is provided at no cost to the employee by UCSD Center for Occupational & Environmental Medicine (COEM).

-During initial BBP training, employees receive information about the vaccine and are provided with a Hepatitis B Acceptance/Declination form.
-Employees must complete, sign, and return the form to EH&S.
+During initial BBP training, employees and students receive information about the vaccine and are offered the vaccine through 2 pathways:

 After completion of the 3-dose Hepatitis B vaccination series, a blood test to check the Hepatitis B surface antibody titer is strongly recommended to confirm immunity and is available at no cost to the employee.